paliydmn/dd_resi_dvb_t/README.md

 - Ensure that your virtual environment is activated before running any Python commands.
 - If you make changes to the project, commit and push them as necessary.

----

-Feel free to adjust the README based on any additional details or specific instructions relevant to your project.